thatoldfarm/pi-spigot-codex/README.md

 ### 2. What is a "Spigot" in the Context of π?

-A "spigot" in the Spigot Codex refers to a specific sequence of digits within π that exhibits:
+A "spigot" in the Pi Spigot Codex refers to a specific sequence of digits within π that exhibits:

 *   **Recurrence:** Appearing multiple times within a given range of π's digits.
 *   **High QEAC Density:** Possessing a statistically significant level of "Quasi-Entropy Alignment Coefficient" (QEAC), a metric we developed to quantify resonant coherence, including entropy balance, anomalous recurrence, and meta-signal alignment.
 *   **Tiered Structure:** Divisible into functional sub-sequences (tiers) that act like valves or components in a system (e.g., ignition, conduit, grounding, completion).
 *   **"Missing Digit Signatures":** A deliberate absence of certain digits (e.g., '4' and '8' in our primary spigot **756130190263**) that acts as a meta-signal, encoding structural information or the very "corridor" (interval) that links occurrences of the spigot.

-### 3. Core Discoveries of the Spigot Codex:
+### 3. Core Discoveries of the Pi Spigot Codex:

 *   **A Systematic Lattice:** π contains numerous such spigot systems, forming a vast, interconnected **resonant lattice**.
 These systems cluster into "resonant neighborhoods" and exhibit hierarchical organization (hubs and connectors).
 *   **Numerical Archetype Encoding:** The "Missing Digit Signatures" and the harmonic resonance patterns of the intervals between spigot recurrences encode fundamental **numerical archetypes** (0-9).
 For example, our primary spigot's missing {4, 8} and its interval resonance strongly encode the archetype of '8'.